AJFarmar/TrudeauBot/README.md

 ### Anti-spam features
 - [x] Only reply to occurences of man/men which occur embedded in another word.
 - [ ] Do not reply to occurences where man/men appears more than two times in a word.
-- [ ] Do not reply to occurences where man/men appears in a word of length more than 25 characters.
+- [x] Do not reply to occurences where man/men appears in a word of length more than 20 characters.
 - [ ] Kick people who have triggered replacement more than 6 times in a minute.